charlyoleg2/parametrix/README.md

 3D models created with *Parametrix* can be viewed and downloaded on the following websites:
 - [Catalos Github-pages](https://charlyoleg2.github.io/catalos/) : The dev version of Catalos
-- [Calatos Vercel](https://catalos-catalui.vercel.app/) : The complete version of Catalos
+- [Calatog Offical](https://parametrix.fr/) : The official catalog of Parametrix
+- [Calatog Mirror](https://catalos-catalui.vercel.app/) : A second instance of the catalog

 Prerequisite